 Slip and fall cases against supermarkets in Florida are governed by an area of the law known as torts–specifically, premise liability.
-When someone brings a claim against a grocery store, shopping mall, fast-food restaurant, or gas station for a personal injury and sues the defendant, several defenses are typically asserted to try to prevent the injured person from ever getting the case to a jury.
+When someone has a Slip and Fall at a Grocery Store, shopping mall, fast-food restaurant, or gas station and sues the defendant, several defenses are typically asserted to try to prevent the injured person from ever getting the case to a jury.

 [iframe id=”https://www.youtube.com/embed/6Om_4OWA5lo” align=”center”]

 FLORIDA LAW FOR BUSINESS OWNERS IN SLIP AND FALL CASES